 You’ve Been Saved by S.E.
 Howard – 4 Stars

-This tales about two young men named Chris and Ethan who are on a road trip.
+This tale is about two young men named Chris and Ethan who are on a road trip.
 At one of the stops along the way, a young girl bumps into Chris and hands off a note.
 The note reads simply “HELP.”
 Chris stalls and can’t decide what to do, while Ethan thinks it’s a joke.
 Little did they know, there was something much more sinister than a kidnapping going on.

 What a creepy tale!
 And my goodness, I hated Ethan immediately when I saw how quickly he brushed off the call for help as a joke.